sormy/aws-curl/README.md

 - openssl (or libressl)
 - curl
-- GNU coreutils (GNU date, GNU sed etc)
+- GNU coreutils (GNU date)
+- GNU sed

-GNU coreutils can be installed on macOS using Homebrew: `brew install coreutils`
+GNU coreutils/sed can be installed on macOS using Homebrew: `brew install coreutils gsed`

 ## Installation